juanchopanza/library-gcc/README.md

 You will likely receive some warnings when building ftplibpp.

-Run the bash script that builds and executes the tests:
+Run the bash script that builds and executes the tests.

     ./test

+Note that you can also optionally specify a path for 3rd party dependencies.
+For example

+    EXT_PATH=/opt/local ./test

 You should see well over 100 tests that are passing (green).